vietbuiminh/force-academic-mk/_pages/research_PlowIceAge.md

 </figure>

 ## Project Framing
 This work, published in <i>Geology</i> and featured on <i>Science.org</i>, is focused understanding how changes in climate, glaciation, and land use impact the morphology of river catchments.
-The project connects landscapes of the icy past from the Last Glacial Maximum (approx. 20,000 years ago) to more modern changes caused by Euro-American farming and paraglacial (or post-glacial) landscape evolution.
+The project connects landscapes of the icy past from the Last Glacial Maximum (approx. 20,000 years ago) to more modern changes caused by Euro-American agriculture in the Upper Mississippi River Valley.

 <figure class="single-image">